frederic-perez/AmE-dictionary/data/dictionary.md

 __thaw<sup>1</sup>__ _v_ :five: When things thaw, they’re coming out of deep freeze and warming up.
 You can thaw a chicken, and a chilly friendship can thaw too.
 __thaw<sup>2</sup>__ _n_ :seven: __1__ The act of thawing. _The thawing of a frozen turkey takes several hours._ __2__ Warm weather following a freeze; snow and ice melt. _They welcomed the spring thaw._ __3__ A relaxation or slackening of tensions or reserve; becoming less hostile. _It kept the door open for a possible thaw in relations between the Koreas._
 __thawed__ _adj_ :two: No longer frozen. _1 (12-14 lb.) whole turkey, thawed (neck and gibblets removed)._
-__the "m" word__
+__the “m” word__
 __the 105’s__
 __the 11th hour__
 __the back of (one’s) hand__ __1__ A rejection, snub, or rebuke; a display of contempt or scorn for someone or something. _She met their accusations with the back of her hand._ __2__ Used to represent one’s complete knowledge of or familiarity with something.
-Usually used after the verb "know." _I’ve read this book so many times, I know it like the back of my hand._
+Usually used after the verb “know.” _I’ve read this book so many times, I know it like the back of my hand._
 __the ball is in someone’s court__ _idiom_ To be responsible for taking the next action.
 __the bandwagon__ _n phr_ _Jump on the bandwagon._
 __the big three-oh__